Admissibility and rectification of colored symmetric operads: Admissibility of operads

 i.e., if the classes $\we_{\Alg_O} = U^{-1}(\we_{\C^W})$ of weak equivalences and $\fib_{\Alg_O} = U^{-1}(\fib_{\C^W})$ of fibrations define a model category structure on $\Alg_O$.
 Moreover, $O$ is \emph{strongly admissible} if it is admissible and if in addition $U$ preserves cofibrations with cofibrant source, i.e., for a cofibration $a\colon A \r A'$ of $O$-algebras, $U(a)$ is a cofibration and $U(A)$ is cofibrant in $\C^W$. \xdefi

 The admissibility of symmetric operads is a central problem in homotopical algebra.
 It was addressed by Berger and Moerdijk \cite[Theorem~3.2]{BergerMoerdijk:Axiomatic} using the path object argument.
 Their theorem requires the existence of a symmetric monoidal fibrant replacement functor and the monoidal unit to be cofibrant.
 A well-known result due to Lewis \cite[Theorem~1.1]{Lewis:Is} precludes the existence of such data for a stable monoidal model category of spectra.
 The conditions of their theorem were weakened by Kro \cite[Corollary~2.7]{Kro:Model}, whose version does not require the monoidal unit to be cofibrant.
 Previously, Spitzweck had shown the existence of a semi-model structure for operads whose underlying symmetric sequence is projectively cofibrant (which roughly means that $\Sigma_n$ acts freely on $O_n$) \cite[Theorem~4.7]{Spitzweck:Operads}.
-This covers the Barratt-Eccles operad, for example, which satisfies $O_n=\E\Sigma_n$, but excludes, say, the commutative operad $\Comm$ which is given by $\Comm_n=1$, the monoidal unit.
+This covers the Barratt--Eccles operad, for example, which satisfies $O_n=\E\Sigma_n$, but excludes, say, the commutative operad $\Comm$, which is given by $\Comm_n=1$, the monoidal unit.
 This is one of the most important examples of a symmetric operad, since its algebras are commutative monoid objects.
 The admissibility of $\Comm$, i.e., the model structure on commutative monoid objects in~$\C$, was established by Harper \cite[Proposition~4.20]{Harper:Symmetric} and Lurie \cite[Proposition~4.5.4.6]{Lurie:HA} if $\C$ is freely powered.
 Their proofs actually only use the weaker condition that the map $f^{\pp n}_{\Sigma_n}$ is an acyclic cofibration whenever $f$~is.
 This property was later called the \emph{commutative monoid axiom} by White, who also suggested a weakening similar to the one discussed in \refre{explain.assumptions} \cite[Theorem~3.2, Remark~3.3]{White:Model}.

 The admissibility of arbitrary operads was also shown by Harper under the hypothesis that all objects in $\Sigma_n \C$ are \emph{projectively} cofibrant.
 Again this is much stronger than being symmetric h-monoidal (see \csy{\refre{power}, \refchap{examples}}).
 Subsequently to the present paper, White and Yau reproduced the admissibility of arbitrary operads under the condition that $X \t_{\Sigma_n} f^{\pp n}$ is an (acyclic) cofibration when $f$ is \cite[Theorem~6.1.1]{WhiteYau:Bousfield}.
 This is a stronger assumption than symmetric h-monoidality, and is inapplicable to various flavors of spectra (e.g., symmetric, orthogonal, etc.)\ and other constructions used in stable homotopy theory, e.g., L-spaces.